disastrid/instruments_lab/docs/_research/touchkeys.md

 TouchKeys adds capacitive multi-touch sensing to the surface of any piano-style keyboard.
 Sensor overlays measure the location and contact area of the player's fingers on the key surfaces, and the data can be used to create a wide range of expressive effects including vibrato, pitch bends, timbre changes and improved emulations of non-keyboard instruments.
 The keyboard is traditionally a discrete interface, measuring notes by onset and release.
 The TouchKeys let the player continuously shape each note through the subtle expressive details of their finger motion.

-{% include single-image-research.html fileName="touchkeys/touchkeys_finger_simulation.png" %}
-{% include single-image-research.html fileName="touchkeys/touchkeys_graph_simulation.png" caption="Simulation of touch location calculation in a single axis" %}
+{% include two-image-include.html left_image="touchkeys_finger_simulation.png" right_image="touchkeys_graph_simulation.png" image_subfolder="research/touchkeys" caption="Simulation of touch location calculation in a single axis" %}

 The sensors work by measuring the capacitance of a collection of small conductive pads on the surface.
 Touching the key causes several adjacent pads to increase in capacitance.
 A microcontroller on the key interpolates between the values to arrive at a precise estimate of the contact location.
 Contact area can be sensed by observing the overall magnitude of change in capacitance.